Greszy/honeypot_w9/README.md

 - [x] An example of the data captured by the honeypot (example: IDS logs including IP, request paths, alerts triggered)
 - [x] A screen-cap of the attack being conducted

-I used nmap on the honeypot.
+I used nmap on a Dionaea honeypot.

 <img src='Project8Demo.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />